 – If the decoding unit is decoding unit 0 (i.e. m = 0) and either the bitstream-specific CPB operation is used or the decoding unit belongs to the base bitstream partition, initArrivalTime[ 0 ] = 0.

-– Otherwise, if the decoding unit is decoding unit 0, the bitstream-partition-specific CPB operation is used, and the decoding unit does not belong to the base bitstream partition, initArrivalTime[ 0 ] is obtained from the bitstream partition initial arrival time SEI message applicable to TargetOp.
+– Otherwise, if the decoding unit is decoding unit 0, the bitstream-partition-specific CPB operation is used, and the decoding unit does not belong to the base bitstream partition, initArrivalTime[ 0 ] is obtained from the bitstream partition initial arrival time SEI message (present in BitstreamToDecode or available through external means not specified in this Specification) applicable to TargetOp.

 – Otherwise, the following applies: